openbabel/documentation/GUI/GUI.rst

 ~~~~~~~~~~~~~~

 Most of the interface parameters, such as the selected format and
-the window size and position are remembered between sessions.
+the window size and position, are remembered between sessions.

 Using the :guilabel:`View` menu, the input and output text boxes can be set not
 to wrap the text.
 At present you have to restart the program for